vekon/mViewer/README.md

-mViewer(Micro/Mongo Viewer) is a light web-based GUI for managing MongoDB without needing any installation.
+mViewer(Micro/Mongo Viewer) is a light web-based GUI for managing MongoDB without needing any installation. mViewer allows managing databases, collections, gridfs, users & indexes as an alternative to the mongoDB native shell in a simpler and user-friendly way.

 ## mViewer-v0.9.2 - Beta

 ### Whats new in mViewer-v0.9.2 ?
-   1. Enhanced Look-n-Feel
+   1. Enhanced Query Executor with support for executing queries on databases & collections including Map Reduce & aggregation queries.
-   2. Enhanced Query Executor with support for running all queries on collections including Map Reduce & the new aggregation framework.
+   2. Enhanced command spotlight with better keyboard navigation even to menu items
    3. Support for managing Database users
    4. Supoort for managing Collection indexes
    5. Enhanced authentication & security with support for --auth mode
-   6. Enhanced command executor
+   6. Better Look-n-Feel

 ### Working with mViewer-0.9.2-beta:
    You can checkout the code or download the zip and make a release build using maven/ant as described below.